 The giraffes can also run from predators.
 The main predators of the giraffe are the lion and the hyena.
 The lion runs faster than the giraffe, covering up to 50 miles per hour.
 The hyena can run 35 mph – about the same as an adult giraffe.

 Unlike most animals, the reticulated giraffes do not have a very rigid social structure.
 Herds may either consist of all males, a mix of females and their young ones, or a mix of all.
 Unlike other herds, a 20-giraffe herd usually doesn’t have a leader.
 Because of their huge size, they don’t necessarily need to stay together in tight social groups.
 It’s not uncommon for a single herd to be spread out over half a mile.
 And thanks to their height, they are always able to keep an eye on each other over a distance.

 During mating, male reticulated giraffes engage in fights using their strong necks and horns to deliver strong blows to their opponents.
 The dominant male often mates with the female after winning the mating contest.
 Once the dominant males have been established, the giraffes often live peacefully and harmoniously with each other.

 Birth & Offspring

 The reticulated giraffes have a powerful sense of hearing and smell.
-Their eyesight is pretty good too- it allows it to keep an eye on the other herd members.
+Their eyesight is pretty good too – combined with their height, giraffes are able to see predators up to a mile away! it allows it to keep an eye on the other herd members.
 The giraffes are normally silent most of the time which causes people to assume that they are mute.
 However, they do produce varying sounds like grunts, growl, bleat, moo, snort, sneeze, and even cough.
 They also have scent glands that emit pungent odor.